-There is promising news of some help from the government in the form of cash payments to individuals, but that may take some time to come through.
+The outlook for a second round of stimulus payments is uncertain, and many Americans likely can’t afford to wait until Congress irons out a deal and a new bill is signed into law.
 In the meantime, for those who are facing immediate income losses, first and foremost, you must take care of yourself and your family.
 That means you must have food on the table and a roof over your head.

 A popular saying right now is that this is a fluid situation and that absolutely applies to what is happening to the economy and the impact it has on our lives each and every day.
 In this week’s column, I’d like to share some practical things you can do to safeguard your credit through this crisis.

 These are all things you can do to wrest some semblance of sanity and control over your finances today.
 Let’s talk about that.

 How to prepare your credit for the worst-case scenario